Help Center> CloudPipeline> User Guide> Service Endpoints

 Kubernetes URL

-API server address of the Kubernetes cluster to connect (HTTP or HTTPS address).
+API server address of the Kubernetes cluster (HTTP or HTTPS address).

 Kubeconfig

 The Kubeconfig file contains information about clusters, users, namespaces, and authentication mechanisms.
 Kubectl uses kubeconfig to select a cluster and communicate with the Kubernetes APIs.
 This file supports multiple clusters, users, and authentication mechanisms.
-Reference link: Organizing Cluster Access Using Kubeconfig Files.
+For details, see Organizing Cluster Access Using kubeconfig Files.

 4. Click OK.